|

 important, I have to be able to afford to purchase the telescope I decide upon

-without feeling guilty about spending too much money on what is, after all, not
+without feeling guilty about spending too much money on what is, after all, not a necessity.

 Recently, I decided that it was time to pull all of that

-hard-won experience together and plan my
+hard-won experience together and write this article about selecting my

 ultimate telescope.
 I emphasize "my," because while I hope that